 National Pension Scheme (NPS)

 NPS or National Pension Scheme (NPS) is a voluntary and long-term investment plan for retirement benefits.
 This works under the Pension Fund Regulatory & Development Authority (PFRDA) and Central Government.
-The scheme is available for all those people who are willing to invest their money for long-term retirement benefits with a low-risk appetite.
+The scheme is available for all those people who are willing to invest their money in long-term retirement benefits with a low-risk appetite.
 The average rate of return generated by NPS in the past few years is said to be approximately 8%-10% per annum.
 An individual is free to choose/change their fund manager if they are not happy with the performance of their funds

 Since this is a long-term investment plan, even investing a small amount of money works like charm when compounding does its magic.
 The money invested in NPS is tax-exempt under section 80(c) up to INR 1.5 lakhs per annum.
 An additional tax exception of INR 50K can be considered under section 80CCD(1B) as an NPS tax benefit.

 The withdrawal is usually done at the age of 60 post-retirement.
 A total of 60% of the corpus is transferred to the beneficiary at the time of retirement which is now tax-free.
-Also, the rest 40% is paid to the respective person in the form of pension every month.
+Also, the rest 40% is paid to the respective person in the form of a pension every month.

 It is also advisable that an NPS must be continued till the age of 60.
 However, if you have been investing for at least three years, you may withdraw up to 25% of your investment for certain purposes such as buying/building a house, child marriage or education, and emergency medical expenses.
 A withdrawal can be done up to three times at a gap of 5 years each.

 For example- If Mr. D has not given a thought about any specific future goals for now yet he wants a secure retirement.
 He must consider investing his money in NPS as the best mode of investment.
 Say he is 35 years old now and continues to invest INR 1 lakh per annum for the next 25 years.
-He will have an estimated corpus of INR 1 crores approximately at an average rate of return of @10% at the time of retirement.
+He will have an estimated corpus of INR 1 crore approximately at an average rate of return of @10% at the time of retirement.
 He will enjoy tax-free benefits worth INR 60 Lakhs(60% of the investment value) and will continue to enjoy a regular pension for several years which will be 40% of his total investment.

 Isn’t it awesome?